 Choosing the right eye LASIK surgery center is the first, and most important decision you will make during your LASIK journey.
 No matter what, it is important to make sure you feel comfortable with not only your surgeon, but also the LASIK center overall.
 Knowing that you are in good hands and that you made the right decision will give you peace of mind throughout your entire LASIK procedure.

 As a leading provider of LASIK surgery in Peoria, IL, the LASIK Institute at Illinois Eye Center strives to provide our patients with quality service that will benefit their overall eye health, and give them the results they deserve.
 For more information on LASIK, you can download information from our website, request a consultation or sign up for one of our LASIK seminars.

-WaveLight® Refractive Suite is the latest, most advanced form of blade-free LASIK treatment available today.
+WaveLight® Refractive Suite is the safest, most advanced form of LASIK treatment available today.